ZoltePudeleczko/SteamGifts-Bot-Enhanced/README.md

 - Remembers configuration and cookie for future runs
 - Undetectable

+### 🆕 Special Mode 🆕

+Opinionated mode designed to be run 24/7.
+Just choose it and it will work in a loop:

+- enters Free giveaways
+- enters Wishlist giveaways
+- enters Recommended giveaways
+- enters Group giveaways
+- enter other giveaways starting with highest rated ones

 ### Easily configurable

 - Choose type of giveaways to enter